Vokerlee/Fashion-MNIST-training/README.md

 Information bottleneck layer is a penultimate layer in layer chain.
 Training model with 10 classes, 10 samples per class, plot information bottleneck points.

+We can see that points model is "developing" and points are moving away from the center.

 <img src="information_bottleneck.gif" width="650"/>

 ## Confusion matrix

+Confusion matrix diagonally predominates, but `Sneakers` value is lower than it is expected, because they are sometimes predicted as `Ankle boots`, which is normal from human's point of view.

 <img src="confusion_matrix.png" width="650"/>